Nerve root pain

 Many patients who visit our pain clinic with nerve root pain have undergone spinal surgery in the past.
 After the operation, scarring occurred in the spinal canal, leading to so-called scar pain in those affected.

 The adhesions make the nerve roots almost immobile and impair blood circulation.
 This results in chronic nerve pain.
-In addition to scarring, inflammatory changes in the spinal canal, narrowing of the spinal canal and constriction of emerging spinal nerves caused by displaced intervertebral discs can also lead to pain.
+In addition to scarring, inflammatory changes in the spinal canal, narrowing of the spinal canal and constriction of emerging spinal nerves due to disc displacement can also lead to pain.

 How is nerve root pain treated?

-Epiduroscopy is a procedure used at the Sportklinik Hellersen for nerve root pain that allows these scarred structures to be visualized and mechanically reduced.
+Epiduroscopy is a procedure used at the Hellersen Sports Clinic for nerve root pain that allows these scarred structures to be visualized and mechanically reduced.
 Our pain specialists treat the nerve roots using a radio frequency probe and a balloon dilator (special catheter) to widen the constrictions.
 In this way, the constricted nerves are given more space again.
-State-of-the-art flexible endoscopes with up to three working channels (Rhesascope, surgical endoscope) and a diameter of 2.8 millimetres are used.
-The patient is asleep during the procedure, but does not require general anesthesia, meaning that the minimally invasive method is also regularly used in older people and is less stressful.
+State-of-the-art flexible endoscopes with up to three working channels (rhesascope, surgical endoscope) and a diameter of 2.8 millimetres are used.
+The patient is asleep during the procedure, but does not require general anesthesia, meaning that this minimally invasive method is also regularly used in older people and is less stressful.

 Other treatment options for nerve root pain